bsstoner/socket.io-channels/README.md

   - Pretty simple to add onto an existing socket.io implementation, and turn on per-channel messaging

-  - Trying to only add channel message delivery and stay out of the way.
+  - Trying to just add multi-channel message delivery, and stay out of the way to let you do whatever else you want on top of socket.io.

 ## socket.io-channels is not